The Best Weed and Herb Grinders

 You notice a chorus of angels starting to sing somewhere above as a bright, heavenly light shines down upon his most glorious grinder, making it shimmer like Los Angeles at sunset.
 He turns it slightly and a glint of light slides around the outer edge, enforcing its perfection.

-It takes him less than 30 seconds to grind your stash up – a record time for sure – and while he packs your bowl there’s a single thought running through your soon-to-be-super-fucked-up head: you need to get yourself a weed grinder.
+It takes him less than 30 seconds to grind your stash up – a record time for sure – and while he packs your bowl there’s a single thought running through your soon-to-be-super-fucked-up head: you need to get yourself a weed grinder.“The difference between grinding weed with a well-built grinder and picking apart with your hands is incredible.”The difference between grinding weed with a well-built grinder and picking apart with your hands is incredible.

 In this guide I’ll take you through everything (and I mean everything) you need to know about getting the best weed grinder you can for what you’re willing to spend.
 Don’t feel intimidated though.
 If you’re not interested in becoming a grinder aficionado just jump to my suggestions and pick one you like.